-The Center for Health Promotion and Wellness, housed in the WellStar College of Health and Human Services, encourages students and employees to assume more responsibility for their health and well-being through awareness and education.
+The Center for Health Promotion and Wellness, encourages students and employees to assume more responsibility for their health and well-being through awareness and education.
 Our primary goal is to enhance and provide a balance in the intellectual, emotional, physical, social, environmental, and spiritual development of the whole person.
 We also strive to provide an environment that is supportive of positive health practices.
-Programming focuses on helping students and employees reduce lifestyle risk factors.
-The Center also serves as a learning center for future exercise and health science students http://www.kennesaw.edu/col_hhs/wellness/.
+Programming focuses on helping students and employees reduce lifestyle risk factors. http://studentsuccess.kennesaw.edu/wellness/.

 4.10.
-Emergency and After-hours Assistance Strategic Security and Safety (SSS)
+Emergency and After-hours Assistance

+Strategic Security and Safety (SSS)